khrispyK/AMCAR-inventory/README.md

 # AMCAR-inventory-
-The AMCAR Inventory MVP is a local web-based barcode scanning system.
+The AMCAR Inventory is a local web-based barcode scanning system.
 Phones will scan barcodes → send data to laptop → store results in CSV.